What is German American Day? A Celebration of German Contributions to America

 On October 6th, 1683, 13 German Mennonite families from the area around Krefeld in NRW (near Dusseldorf) arrived in Philadelphia in search of freedom from religious persecution, and a fresh start in a new land.
 They went on to found the city of Germantown, the first German settlement in America.
 This was just the first wave… over the next 200 years, more and more German families followed, primarily from the states of Baden Wuerttemberg, Hesse, and the Pfalz… but also many from the bishoprics of Cologne, Münster Osnabruck, and Mainz.

 There were so many Germans in America, that in the 1840s, the “Muhlenberg Legend” began to circulate in Germany.
 It stated that German missed out on being the official American Language by just one vote, that of Frederick Muhlenberg, the Speaker of the House.
-(The truth is much less dramatic… It’s based on a petition by the German residents of Augusta County, VA, to have laws printed in German as well as English.)
+The truth is much less dramatic… It’s based on a petition by the German residents of Augusta County, VA, to have laws printed in German as well as English.
+While quite a few Germans lived in America, there were no where near enough to force a change of language in the United States.
+(And more importantly, there IS NO official language of the United States of America).
+Read more about the Muhlenberg Legend here

 By the 1850s, German immigration was at its peak... over 1 million Germans arrived on American shores escaping the political chaos caused by the 1848 revolutions in Europe.
 These new arrivals settled in near people who spoke their language, and understood their ways.
 German Settlements grew, especially in the “German Belt” running through Wisconsin, Minnesota, North Dakota, South Dakota, Nebraska, and Iowa.
 But German populations also established themselves and grew in Pennsylvania, Ohio, Illinois, Texas and even California.